University of Adelaide

 Adelaide's International Student Centre runs an Orientation Week at the start of each semester, which has many useful workshops and social events for incoming international students.

-The International Student Centre also provides a variety of support services like airport pick-up or advice on public transit upon arrival.
+The International Student Centre provides a variety of support services like airport pick-up or advice on public transit upon arrival.

 What accessibility resources are available?